ldecaro/glue-data-replication/docs/MANUAL_BOOKMARK_CONFIGURATION.md

 ### Key Takeaways

 1. **Use Judiciously**: Apply manual configuration only where automatic detection is insufficient
+2. **Follow the Example**: Use `examples/sqlserver-to-sqlserver-parameters-with-manual-bookmarks.json` as a reference for proper CloudFormation parameter format
+3. **Deploy with Script**: Use the `./deploy.sh` script as described in `QUICK_START_GUIDE.md` for deployment
-2. **Validate Thoroughly**: Test configurations in development before production deployment
+4. **Validate Thoroughly**: Test configurations in development before production deployment
-3. **Monitor Performance**: Track validation performance and cache effectiveness
+5. **Monitor Performance**: Track validation performance and cache effectiveness
-4. **Plan for Fallback**: Design configurations with graceful fallback to automatic detection
+6. **Plan for Fallback**: Design configurations with graceful fallback to automatic detection
-5. **Document Decisions**: Maintain clear documentation of manual configuration choices
+7. **Document Decisions**: Maintain clear documentation of manual configuration choices

 For additional support and advanced use cases, refer to the [Bookmark Details Guide](BOOKMARK_DETAILS.md) and [API Reference](API_REFERENCE.md).